John Barrowman: Charity and activism

 Barrowman worked with Stonewall, a gay rights organisation in the UK, on the "Education for All" campaign against homophobia in schools.
 In April 2008, the group placed posters on 600 billboards that read, "Some people are gay.
 Get over it!"
 Barrowman contributed his support to the project asking people to join him: "Help exterminate homophobia.
 Be bold.
 Be brave.
 Be a buddy, not a bully."
 That same month, Barrowman spoke at the Oxford Union about his career, the entertainment industry, and gay rights issues.
 The event was filmed for the BBC programme The Making of Me, in an episode exploring the science of homosexuality.
 He was voted Entertainer of the Year in 2006 by Stonewall, and placed on the "Out 100" list for 2008, an annual list of notable LGBT people compiled by Out magazine.
 In June 2010, Barrowman met with then-Conservative Party leader and Prime Minister David Cameron as a representative of the LGBT community.

 Barrowman was one of 48 British celebrities who signed a public notice warning voters against Conservative Party policy towards the BBC prior to the 2010 general election.
-In the 2012 presidential election, Barrowman endorsed Democratic Party candidate Barack Obama, who was running for re-election.
+In the 2012 presidential election, he endorsed Democratic Party candidate Barack Obama, who was running for re-election.
 Barrowman publicly supported Scotland remaining in the United Kingdom in the 2014 Scottish independence referendum, and was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence.

 Personal life

-Barrowman is known for speaking in his American accent while in public but switching back to his original Scottish accent when with his family.
-This was first publicly revealed when he visited his parents during the making of his 2008 documentary The Making of Me.
-He also uses it when in Scotland (including during the Glasgow Commonwealth Games opening ceremony) and when speaking to another Scottish person.
+Barrowman speaks with an American accent in public but switches to his original Scottish accent when with his family and when speaking to other Scottish people.

 Barrowman met his husband, Scott Gill, after Gill came to see Barrowman in a production of Rope at the Chichester Festival Theatre in 1993.
-They split their time between homes in London, Cardiff, and Palm Springs, California.
+They split their time between homes in west London, Sully (near Cardiff), and Palm Springs, California.
 They entered into a civil partnership on 27 December 2006.
 A small ceremony was held in Cardiff with friends and family, with the cast of Torchwood and executive producer Russell T Davies as guests.
 The pair were legally married in California on 2 July 2013, following the Supreme Court's decision to deny an appeal against the reversal of California Proposition 8.

 In 2011, Barrowman released his own skin care line, titled HIM.

 In mid-March 2017, Barrowman and Gill held a "big bad garage sale" in their Palm Springs home, in which they sold Doctor Who and Torchwood memorabilia.
 Neighbours and fans showed up for the occasion, with Barrowman documenting most of the day on his social media accounts.